el-Badr07/Browser_use_Agno/README.md

 ### Adding Browser Use as a Tool

-The Agno framework now supports the addition of browser use as a tool.
-This allows agents to interact with web pages, perform searches, and extract information from the web.
+This PR introduces the `BrowserTool`, enabling agents to perform live web searches and interact with web content programmatically.

 #### Example

-Here's an example of how to use the browser tool in the Agno framework:

 ```python
 import asyncio